praveenemc/cloudify_library/README.md

 ```

 ## Step6:
-Update the cloudify manager details in the **config.py** file
+Update the cloudify manager details in the **config.py** file.
 Run the test code as below:
 ```
 $python test_cfy_library.py > output_dec4.txt
 ```

-The output file is output_dec4.txt is shared here for reference along with the cloudfiy manager GUI screenshot.
+The output file output_dec4.txt is shared here for reference along with the cloudfiy manager GUI screenshot.